 As campus moves forward with standardizing centralized waste collection, Facilities Management will be providing 3-stream containers, which will allow users to sort their waste into compost, recycling, and landfill streams.
 If your building or department is approved to return to campus, please contact us at firstname.lastname@example.org to identify the number of bins needed, as well as bin placement.

 Contact us at email@example.com if you wish to donate any materials to any of our partners.

 Are you planning an office cleanout and have a lot of usable supplies for students?
 UCLA is working with various student organizations that will provide resources to students at no cost.

-To achieve highest and best use of materials, UCLA has partnered with Human-I-T to refurbish electronic waste rather than sending the materials to be recycled.
+To achieve highest and best use of materials, UCLA has partnered with Human-I-T to refurbish electronic waste (including lab equipment) rather than sending the materials to be recycled.
 The refurbished products will be provided to low-income individuals, under-served communities, and nonprofits in need of technology, internet, and digital training.
+The remaining non-salvageable goods will be recycled through a certified process.
 You can learn more about Human-I-T by clicking here or submit an e-waste request through the Recycling Request Form.

 Habitat for Humanity of Greater Los Angeles

 Do you have furniture or small appliances in good, usable condition that can be donated?
 UCLA has partnered with Habitat for Humanity of Greater Los Angeles to rehome these items where proceeds are used to help build strength, stability, self-reliance, and shelter in local communities and around the world – a good deal for you, your community, and the environment.
 Donated furniture will be brought to Habitat for Humanity of Greater Los Angeles ReStores, home improvement stores, and donation centers that sell new and gently used furniture, appliances, home goods, building materials and more.